coreyjadams/harvard_production/src/database/schema.md

 The production model generally runs in stages: many identical jobs run in a stage, and either they take no input, or the all take similar input from a previous stage or project.
 The model here is that each stage of a project is a **dataset** which gets stored in the database.

 Additionally, for datasets requiring multiple jobs (which includes makeup jobs, and therefore is the default) a table is created to keep track of the jobid of running jobs.
-This is handled with a "campaign" table for each dataset, and therefore includes a CampaignUtils and CampaignReader class.
+This is handled with a "campaign" table for each dataset.

 ## Database Organization: